Alexandru Al. Ioan Cuza: Withdrawal and death

 Later in 1888, a widespread anti-Carlist riot shook the Romanian countryside, and myths about Sașa's direct involvement began to spread.
 The rioters of Dâmbovița were persuaded that "sums of cash provided for by Cuza's boy" had been stolen by government officials.
 One peasant rebel, who escaped into the Principality of Bulgaria, spoke about a shady connection between the Cuzas, as proponents of deeper land reform, and Russian interests in Romania.
 He claimed that: "Cuza's son has visited the Tsar of Russia and the latter ordered him to write to all villages so that they should kill their boyars and demand their rights [...].
 Russia's emperor [...] gave money to Cuza's son, who went and bought two storage rooms full of wheat in Călărași, that the inhabitants were supposed to divide among them, but the boyars hid [that wheat]."
 As noted by O Século, a "small group of those whom they call 'Cuzists'" was helping Alexandru to advance his vague claim to the throne; however, any proof as to whether he was actually involved in the incidents, if it existed, was made a state secret by the intervention of government officials.
 Beldiman, who was still Cuza's political associate, saw the rebellion as entirely instigated by the Russians.

 Some time later, Sașa Cuza withdrew from public life, and settled in Ruginoasa.
 He had by become the only recognized male heir: also at Ruginoasa, Dimitrie had shot himself after an unhappy love affair.
 As the one surviving son, Alexandru enjoyed ownership over most of Ruginoasa and the traditional Cuza demesne of Barboși, essentially stripping Elena Cuza of her share in the Cuza estate.
 Shortly after Alexandru married fellow aristocrat Maria Moruzi (born 1863).
 The beautiful daughter of Alecu Moruzi and Adela (a Sturdza noblewoman), she was described by her contemporaries as a prototype of 19th-century Moldavian aristocracy.
-She drew his attention while they were both attending a party at Colonel Gheorghe Rosnovanu's place.
+She drew his attention while they were both attending a party at Colonel Gheorghe Rosnovanu's place; their marriage was officiated at Ruginoasa on October 1, 1889, with Rosnovanu and his wife as the godparents.